Germany Shuts Down All Nuclear Power Plants

 A view of the Emsland nuclear power plant.
 Photo by Wikimedia Commons / CC BY-SA 3.0.

 Steffi Lemke, Germany's Environment Minister, highlighted uncontrollable dangers related to nuclear power plants.
-So, the government has chosen to shut down the power plants to keep the country safer and avoid additional nuclear waste.
+So, the government has chosen to shut down the power plants to keep the country safer and avoid additional [[nuclear waste::Radioactive waste material, such as used fuel that comes from nuclear power plants.]].

-Many Germans in the past had protested against the use of nuclear power.
+Many Germans in the past had [[protested::To say or do something in public in order to show one’s disagreement.]] against the use of nuclear power.
 But, the governments did not listen to them and opened nuclear power plants.

-However, in 2011, a nuclear meltdown occurred in Fukushima, Japan.
+However, in 2011, a [[nuclear meltdown::A major accident that damages the core of a nuclear reactor due to overheating.]] occurred in Fukushima, Japan.
 Seeing the destruction it caused, Germany's government said that nuclear power plants in Germany would be slowly shut down.

 What are other countries in Europe doing about nuclear power plants